Flowintent / proof

 Use screenshots and notes to explain product behavior without exposing private credentials, admin state, or customer data.

 The web service serves the Next.js application and API routes.
 Postgres stores product data.
 Redis supports fast state and queues.
 Kafka carries event and notification workflows.
-The runner handles quantum execution.
+The quantum runner handles quantum execution.
+The hardware poller reconciles provider jobs and notifications out of band.
 Nginx exposes the public HTTP surface.

 Before production rollout, verify each dependency from the health endpoint and from Docker health state.

-If one check fails, debug that dependency directly before chasing UI symptoms.
+When a gating check fails, the endpoint answers 503.
+Debug that dependency directly before chasing UI symptoms.

-Use observability surfaces to monitor provider health, workflow readiness, hardware setup, and operational signals.
+Use observability surfaces to monitor provider readiness, workflow readiness, hardware setup, and operational signals.

 Understand provider credential boundaries, reviewer-safe shares, role isolation, and safe documentation capture.